-A number of Barbadians played important roles in the Universal Negro Improvement Association (UNIA) and its conventions or were otherwise noteworthy in the international affairs of the movement.
+The Universal Negro Improvement Association (UNIA) which was established by Marcus Gavey in New York City’s Harlem district in 1916.
+His ideas were known as Garveyism.
+A number of Bajan Garveyites played important roles in the UNIA and its conventions or were otherwise noteworthy in the international affairs of the movement.

 Barbadian-born Clifford Bourne served as a UNIA banker, high chancellor and treasurer and head of the Guatemalan UNIA.
 In February 1920, Bourne established the first UNIA branch in the Central American country of Guatemala.
 He became the president of that branch and was elected UNIA commissioner for Guatemala and British Honduras (now Belize) by Garveyites in those countries.
 The UNIA branch was instrumental in launching a worker’s strike against the United Fruit Company which resulted in that company giving in to the demand of workers for higher wages.